fabregas/leela/README.md

 Leela configuration
 ===================

-You should specify your configuration files in `project path`/config directory.
+You should specify your configuration files in `project_path/config` directory.
 By default, leela has test.yaml and production.yaml configuration files.